 This report provides background information and issues for Congress on the sustainment and modernization of the Coast Guard's polar icebreaker fleet, which performs a variety of missions supporting U.S. interests in polar regions.
-The Coast Guard's proposed FY2014 budget requests \$2 million to continue survey and design activities for a new Coast Guard polar icebreaker, or \$118 million less than the \$120 million that was projected for FY2014 for the new polar icebreaker under the FY2013 budget.
-The proposed FY2014 budget anticipates awarding a construction contract for the ship "within the next four years."
+The Coast Guard's proposed FY2015 budget requests \$6 million to continue initial acquisition activities for a new polar icebreaker.